SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ---
 ## LSM6DSV
-The LSM6DSV is a very good IMU for DIY SlimeVR. it seems to perform just as good as the BNO for a lower cost!
+The LSM6DSV is a very good IMU for DIY SlimeVR.
+It seems to perform just as well as the BNO for a lower cost.

 |Reset time |Cost |Availability|Build quality|